No Products in the Cart

 Generally speaking, you should keep your carb intake between 20 and 50 grams of carbs.
 One tablespoon of honey contains 17 grams, so you can have one tablespoon of honey.
 However, you will want to be very careful with the rest of your intake for the day.
 Hidden Carbs are in many different foods, and you may not know exactly how many carbs you are eating.
 Make sure that if you have a tablespoon of honey you are eating other foods that have a lower tendency to carry hidden carbs.
 Hidden carbs are in condiments such as ketchup, barbeque sauce, and others.
 They might be in fruit drinks, even when they are labeled as healthy.

 You can find them in nuts and deli meat as well.
 They are many different foods that have hidden carbs, so if you want to include honey in your diet, you need to familiarize yourself with them and try to keep the rest of your carbs to a minimum.

 Honey is a delicious sweetening alternative to table sugar, but it is high in carbs.
 You can still have one tablespoon of it in a day, but you need to make sure you pay attention to the rest of your food.
-There are alternative sweeteners such as Stevia or Erythritol, and you might want to consider them in place of honey.
+There are alternative sweeteners such as Stevia or Monk Fruit, and you might want to consider them in place of honey.
 The important thing is to keep your carb count below 50 so that you don’t get kicked out of ketosis.